appareo-systems/ASR/README.md

 swift package compute-checksum eesen_carthage.xcframework.zip
 ```

-3. Update Package.swift with the new checksums.
+3. Update Package.swift with the new checksums, commit and push.

-4. Tag the commit that has the new checksums with your version number (ex: 1.2.3).
+4. Tag the commit that has the new checksums with your new version number (ex: 1.2.3).

 5. In Github, add a new realese and choose this tag, upload the two zipped xcframeworks.